MicrosoftDocs/edge-developer/microsoft-edge/progressive-web-apps-chromium/how-to/widgets.md

 <!-- ------------------------------ -->
 #### Requires building a custom widget for the PWA

 An existing PWA cannot simply be placed into the widget dashboard as-is, like you can with the Microsoft Edge Sidebar.
-Instead, you need to build a custom widget experience that's appropriate for the widget host, which currently is the Win11 Widgets Board.
+Instead, you need to build a custom widget experience that's appropriate for the widget host, which currently is the Windows 11 Widgets Board.
 (There may be other widget hosts in the future.)
-The Win11 Widgets Board requires widgets to be built by using Adaptive Card templates instead of HTML and JavaScript, so the widget has to be designed separately from the rest of the app's UI.
+The Windows 11 Widgets Board requires widgets to be built by using Adaptive Card templates instead of HTML and JavaScript, so the widget has to be designed separately from the rest of the app's UI.

 See also:
 * [Build PWAs for the sidebar in Microsoft Edge](./sidebar.md)